bachfamily/ears/README.txt

 Dependencies
 =================

+For building ears, we provide project files for Xcode and Visual Studio 2022.
+Detailed instructions for building on Mac are provided below.
+For Visual Studio, unless specified otherwise, all is taken care of by the Visual Studio project.

 • bach (https://github.com/bachfamily/bach)

 • the Essentia 2.1_beta5 library (released under Affero GPL, compatible with GPLv3).
 The essentia library is not needed for the whole project, but for a certain number of its modules (including ears.essentia~, ears.cqt~, ears.tempogram~, ears.peaks~ and all the ears.model.*~).